kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/10-user-authentication-login-route.md

 // MORE CODE

       // Check if the password matches
-      const isMatch = await bcrypt.compare(password, user.hashedPassword)
+      const isMatch = await bcrypt.compare(password, user.hashed_password)

 // MORE CODE
 ```

 * That's it, it will work the same as before with registering, authenticating and logging in users but our code is slightly more readable
+  - We also try very hard to be as consistent with our codebase as possible so we and other can work on it tomorrow and 6 months from tomorrow with the least amount of confusion as possible

 ## Next - Profile
 * This will have a lot of data, lots of different fields
-* We'll have to create a model, a bunch of routes
+* We'll have to create a model, and a bunch of routes